Decompression theory: Ingassing model

 The half time of a tissue is the time it takes for the tissue to take up or release 50% of the difference in dissolved gas capacity at a changed partial pressure.
 For each consecutive half time the tissue will take up or release half again of the cumulative difference in the sequence ½, ¾, 7/8, 15/16, 31/32, 63/64 etc. Tissue compartment half times range from 1 minute to at least 720 minutes.
 A specific tissue compartment will have different half times for gases with different solubilities and diffusion rates.
 Ingassing is generally modeled as following a simple inverse exponential equation where saturation is assumed after approximately four (93.75%) to six (98.44%) half-times depending on the decompression model.
+There is normally no phase change during ingassing after the gases are dissolved in the blood of the pulmonary circulation in the lungs.
+They remain in solution in whichever tissues they reach by perfusion and diffusion, so the model is fairly robust.
+The exception is for isobaric counterdiffusion which can induce bubble growth and posssibly bubble formation when a gas of different solubility is introduced to the breathing mixture.

 This model may not adequately describe the dynamics of outgassing if gas phase bubbles are present.

 Outgassing models

 For optimised decompression the driving force for tissue desaturation should be kept at a maximum, provided that this does not cause symptomatic tissue injury due to bubble formation and growth (symptomatic decompression sickness), or produce a condition where diffusion is retarded for any reason.

 There are two fundamentally different ways this has been approached.
 The first is based on an assumption that there is a level of supersaturation which does not produce symptomatic bubble formation and is based on empirical observations of the maximum decompression rate which does not result in an unacceptable rate of symptoms.
 This approach seeks to maximise the concentration gradient providing there are no symptoms, and commonly uses a slightly modified exponential half-time model.
 The second assumes that bubbles will form at any level of supersaturation where the total gas tension in the tissue is greater than the ambient pressure and that gas in bubbles is eliminated more slowly than dissolved gas.
 These philosophies result in differing characteristics of the decompression profiles derived for the two models: The critical supersaturation approach gives relatively rapid initial ascents, which maximize the concentration gradient, and long shallow stops, while the bubble models require slower ascents, with deeper first stops, but may have shorter shallow stops.
 This approach uses a variety of models.